An Invitation to Help Form a Wake Up Center At MorningSun

 Where We Are Now and Looking Forward

 During this phase, we are reaching out to clarify, develop, and deepen this vision with friends like yourself.
-From that point, we want to solidify the core group of people who will carry the project forward, beginning to fundraise for construction of the center in 2017.
-We would love to actually build it in 2018 and welcome the first group of participants.
+From that point, we want to solidify the core group of people who will carry the project forward.

 The Wake Up Center at MorningSun will create opportunities for us all to invest in the spiritual growth of younger generations.
 As a Mahasangha, we will provide a solid foundation of support so that young people’s development and contribution to our society springs from the love of life.